Eun Ji-won: 2019: Solo comeback

 On January 28, 2020, Sechs Kies returned with their first mini album "All For You" following Kang Sung-hoon's withdrawal from the group.
 The group began to take a slower approach to music, leaning into ballads and old school R&B. The song won first place on Mnet M Countdown.

 With their appearance on the variety program Three Meals for Four and with the help of Yoo Hee-yeol, the four starred in the project, Don't Look Back, documenting the making of the digital single "Don't Look Back," which was released on February 5, 2021.
 The song topped major music charts in Korea, including Bugs, Genie, and Vibe.

 As of 2022, Eun continues to work as an entertainer on variety television, currently a fixed member on shows including Master in the House, Things That Make Me Groove Season 2, and Naked World History.

 Personal life

 Marriages

-In February 2010 Eun announced that he would marry his first love, a woman two years his senior.
-The two knew each other since 1994 and reunited 13 years later, eventually getting married on April 20, 2010.
-By marriage, Eun Jiwon and soccer player Lee Dong-Gook became brother-in-laws.
+In February 2010, Eun announced that he would marry his first love, a woman two years his senior.
+The two knew each other since 1994 and reunited 13 years later, and eventually getting married on April 20, 2010.
+By marriage, Eun and soccer player Lee Dong-gook became brother-in-laws.
 On February 28, 2013, Eun announced that he and his wife divorced in August 2012 due to differences in personality.
 It was later revealed that the couple never registered their marriage, and thus, were in a common-law marriage.

-On June 12, 2025, YG Entertainment confirmed that Eun would marry that year.
+On June 12, 2025, YG Entertainment confirmed that Eun would marry again that year.
+Eun married in October.